-Candlestick Charts are one of the best ways to visualize stock data because hey give us very detailed information about the evolution of share prices.
-The programming language Python is a great choice for financial analysis and the module matplotlib, additionally offers a lot of tools for advanced data visualization.
+Candlestick charts are one of the best ways to visualize stock data because they give us very detailed information about the evolution of share prices.
+In fact, they give us information about four major values at the same time.
+In this tutorial, we are going to implement a candlestick chart visualization using Python because it is a great choice for financial analysis and data science.
+This is due to the powerful libraries like Matplotlib, NumPy and Pandas.

 As you can see, a candlestick can be either positive (green) or negative (red).
 The former means that the close price is higher than the open price and the latter means the opposite.
 We can gather four different values out of one candlestick:

-- The highest share price of that day (top point of the black line)
+- The highest share price of that day (top point of the white line)

-- The lowest share price of that day (bottom point of the black line)
+- The lowest share price of that day (bottom point of the white line)

 - The share price when the market opened (top point of the red area or bottom point of the green area)